overture-stack/lyric/packages/data-provider/README.md

 };
 ```

-To enable the authentication handler function, it must be enabled and added in the `AppConfig` object as follows.
+To enable the authentication handler function, set `enabled: true` in the auth section of the **AppConfig** object, and provide your custom authentication handler with the `customAuthHandler` property.

+By default, all HTTP methods are protected.
+Optionally, you can specify which methods to protect by setting the `protectedMethods` array (e.g., ['DELETE', 'POST', 'PUT']).

 ```javascript
 import { AppConfig, provider, UserSession } from '@overture-stack/lyric';